a-janssens/case_study/README.md

-Repository for R code of the case study in the paper "Model-based disease mapping using primary care registry data".
+Small repository for the R code of the case study used in the paper "Model-based disease mapping using primary care registry data", published in Spatial and Spatio-temporal Epidemiology.
+DOI: https://doi.org/10.1016/j.sste.2024.100654.